icann/czds-api-client-python/README.md

 Installation
 ------------

-This script requires Python 3.
-It has been tested with Python 3.7.1.
+According to ICANN this script requires Python 3, but it works fine with Python 2.7.
+It has been tested with Python 3.7.1 and 2.7.12.

-It requires the `requests` extension library.
+It requires:
+* The `requests` extension library.
+Please checkout here to see how to install it - https://github.com/requests/requests
+* The `boto3` library.
 Please checkout here to see how to install it - https://github.com/requests/requests

 Run
 ---------------------